GravityKit/AZ-Filters/readme.txt

 = 1.3 on March 9, 2022 =

+* Added: Polish language support
 * Added: When filtering by a letter, the webpage will scroll back to the clicked link
+* Modified: Localized numbers will be used for links instead of always 0-9
+* Improved: Multiple A-Z Entry Filter widgets may be added to the same View using different languages
+* Fixed: Support for custom collation overrides in situations where accented letters are shown in a filter for the other (for example, L and Ł in Polish)

 __Developer Updates:__

+* Added: `gravityview/az_filter/collation` filter to override collation for the letter comparison query.
+This is helpful when the database interprets multiple letters as the same due to collation.
+For example, in Polish, L and Ł.
 * Added: `gravityview/az_filter/anchor` filter to modify the anchor ID added to the end of the letter filter links.
 Return an empty string to remove the functionality.
+* Deprecated: `gravityview_blacklist_field_types` filter.
+Use `gravityview_blocklist_field_types` instead.

 = 1.2.1 on November 13, 2018 =